 The course is designed as an analysis of the process of social research, in terms of problem definition, research design, data sources, and methods of data analysis.
 Specifically, students are exposed to several types of research methods: survey, content analysis, field research, and historical comparative research.
 In addition, students will be developing their own research projects.
-Pre or corequisites: SOC 372 and 12 hours in SOC, or permission of the instructor.
+Pre or corequisites: 9 hours in SOC or permission of the instructor.

 A seminar focusing upon a topic of special interest in Sociology/Criminology not covered in the regular department offerings.
 May be repeated with different topic.
 Prerequisite: SOC 153 or another 200 level SOC course or permission of the instructor.